Kennie6908/PyPDF2/README.md

 # PyPDF2

 A bunch of PyPDF2 applications.
+Runs perfectly on Python 3.8

 1. PDFMetadata returns title, author, and number of pages.